rustyrazorblade/cassandra/SPEC.md

 This change breaks the TCM `KeyspaceMetadata` metadata format.
 The metadata no longer carries a `UserFunctions` section, and there is no `Version` gate.
 A node on this branch cannot exchange keyspace metadata with a node that still has the old format.
 This break is accepted.

 The `system_schema.functions` and `system_schema.aggregates` tables stay as empty, read-only stub tables.
 They exist only for live driver connectivity.
 The DataStax java-driver control connection reads these two tables during a schema refresh; a missing table breaks all native-protocol clients.
 The stub tables keep that path working.
 They do not hold data and they are not for old data.

+## Key cache

+### Purpose

+This change removes the key cache.
+The key cache mapped a partition key to a position in an SSTable data file.
+Only the BIG SSTable format used it.
+The BTI format never used it; BTI holds its own partition index in memory.
+The BIG read path works without the cache; it falls through to the partition index summary and the on-disk index.
+This branch removes bad old technology, so the removal is a goal.

+The row cache and the counter cache stay.
+This change removes only the key cache.

+### What changes

+The BIG read path no longer consults or fills a key cache.
+A read seeks through the partition index summary and the on-disk index, as it already does on a cache miss.

+The `CacheService` no longer creates a `keyCache`.
+The `CacheType` enum drops its `KEY_CACHE` value.
+The `SSTableFormat` interface drops the `KeyCacheValueSerializer` contract; a reader no longer supplies a key cache.

+The `nodetool setcachecapacity` command takes two arguments instead of three.
+The order is now `<row-cache-capacity> <counter-cache-capacity>`.
+The `nodetool setcachekeystosave` command takes two arguments instead of three.
+The order is now `<row-cache-keys-to-save> <counter-cache-keys-to-save>`.
+The `nodetool invalidatekeycache` command is gone.

+The `CacheServiceMBean` drops its key cache attributes and operations.

+The `key_cache_*` options are gone from `cassandra.yaml` and `cassandra_latest.yaml`.

+### What is removed

+- The `org.apache.cassandra.io.sstable.keycache` package: `KeyCache`, `KeyCacheSupport`, and `KeyCacheMetrics`.
+- The `KeyCacheKey` cache key class.
+- The `keyCache` field, the `initKeyCache()` method, the `KeyCacheSerializer`, and the key cache JMX methods in `CacheService`: `getKeyCacheSavePeriodInSeconds`, `setKeyCacheSavePeriodInSeconds`, `getKeyCacheKeysToSave`, `setKeyCacheKeysToSave`, `invalidateKeyCache`, `invalidateKeyCacheForCf`, and `setKeyCacheCapacityInMB`.
+- The matching key cache attributes and operations on `CacheServiceMBean`.
+- The `KEY_CACHE` value in the `CacheService.CacheType` enum.
+- The `KeyCacheValueSerializer` interface and `getKeyCacheValueSerializer()` in `SSTableFormat`, and the key cache wiring in `BigFormat`, `BigTableReader`, `BigTableWriter`, and `BigSSTableReaderLoadingBuilder`.
+- The `KEY_CACHE_SAVE` value in `OperationType`.
+- The `KEY_CACHE_HIT` value in `SSTableReadsListener.SelectionReason`.
+- The key cache config in `Config`, `DatabaseDescriptor`, and both `cassandra.yaml` files: `key_cache_size`, `key_cache_size_in_mb`, `key_cache_keys_to_save`, `key_cache_save_period`, `key_cache_migrate_during_compaction`, and `key_cache_invalidate_after_sstable_deletion`.
+- The `nodetool invalidatekeycache` command and `NodeProbe.invalidateKeyCache()`.
+- The third argument of `nodetool setcachecapacity` and `nodetool setcachekeystosave`, and the matching key cache parameters on `StorageServiceMBean`.
+- The key cache lines in `Info`, `StatusLogger`, and the `CachesTable` virtual table.
+- The `KeyCacheTest`, `AutoSavingCacheTest`, `KeyCacheCqlTest`, `CursorKeyCacheMigrationTest`, and `CacheLoaderBench`, plus the key cache cases in shared tests.

+### Tests

+Run each command from the worktree root with JDK 21.

+- `ant build`: BUILD SUCCESSFUL.
+- `ant build-test`: BUILD SUCCESSFUL.
+- `ant test -Dtest.name=RowCacheTest`: 11 tests, 0 failures, 0 errors.
+- `ant test -Dtest.name=CounterCacheTest`: 5 tests, 0 failures, 0 errors.
+- `ant test -Dtest.name=CacheProviderTest`: 2 tests, 0 failures, 0 errors.
+- `ant test -Dtest.name=CacheMetricsTest`: 1 test, 0 failures, 0 errors.
+- `ant test -Dtest.name=SetCacheKeysToSaveMockTest`: 1 test, 0 failures, 0 errors.
+- `ant test -Dtest.name=SSTableReaderTest`: 23 tests, 0 failures, 0 errors.
+This test covers the read path for the default format.
+- `ant test -Dtest.name=LegacySSTableTest`: 13 tests, 0 failures, 0 errors, 1 skipped.
+This test covers the BIG legacy read path.
+- `ant test -Dtest.name=PartitionIndexTest`: 28 tests, 0 failures, 0 errors.
+This test covers the BTI partition index read path.
+- `ant test -Dtest.name=JMXCompatibilityTest`: 4 tests, 0 failures, 0 errors.

+`JMXCompatibilityTest` excludes the key cache MBeans from the old baselines.
+The excludes cover the `KeyCache` cache metrics, the `KeyCacheHitRate` table metric, the key cache attributes on `CacheServiceMBean`, and the `invalidateKeyCache` operation.

+`ConfigCompatibilityTest` adds the removed key cache options to its allow list.
+The list covers `key_cache_size`, `key_cache_size_in_mb`, `key_cache_keys_to_save`, `key_cache_save_period`, and `key_cache_migrate_during_compaction`.

+### Risks

+This change breaks two command line contracts.
+The `nodetool setcachecapacity` and `nodetool setcachekeystosave` commands drop their key cache argument.
+Each now takes two arguments, not three.
+A script that passes three arguments fails.
+This break is accepted.

+This change breaks a JMX contract.
+The `CacheServiceMBean` drops its key cache attributes and operations: `KeyCacheCapacityInMB`, `KeyCacheKeysToSave`, `KeyCacheSavePeriodInSeconds`, `MigrateKeycacheOnCompaction`, and `invalidateKeyCache`.
+A client that calls these fails.
+This break is accepted.